Long-Time Dynamics of the Zakharov-Kuznetsov Equation: Introduction

 \section{Introduction}

 We consider the Zakharov--Kuznetsov (ZK) equation

 where $ \zeta= \zeta(x,y,t)$ is a real-valued function and $\alpha\neq 0$ is a real parameter and $\gamma>0$ constant.
 The three-dimensional version of \eqref{ZKeq} was originally derived by Zakharov and Kuznetsov \cite{ZK1974} to describe weakly magnetized ion-acoustic waves in a strongly magnetized plasma.
-The two-dimensional form retains physical relevance: it models the propagation of weakly nonlinear ion-acoustic waves in a plasma composed of cold ions and hot isothermal electrons under a uniform magnetic field (see \cite{MoPa-99,MoPa-00} for further details and \cite{LaLiSa-13} for a rigorous mathematical treatment).
+It is important to note that before the previous article, another study, see \cite{ZK1972}, addressed the same physical regime under the assumption that the dispersion associated with the finite Debye ion radius along the magnetic field could be neglected, which made it possible to obtain an exact Kolmogorov-type solution in the weak turbulence regime.
+We point out also that the two-dimensional form retains physical relevance: it models the propagation of weakly nonlinear ion-acoustic waves in a plasma composed of cold ions and hot isothermal electrons under a uniform magnetic field (see \cite{MoPa-99,MoPa-00} for further details and \cite{LaLiSa-13} for a rigorous mathematical treatment).